mrezaee39/Programmieren-in-C/3 Building C Programs/Readme.md

 ```shell script
 nm main
 ```
-How does the output differ from the output for the library and what is the reason for this result?
+**How does the output differ from the output for the library and what is the reason for this result?**

+**When looking at the `fibonacci_test.c` file you will notice three include directives.
+Strictly speaking one of them is not necessary.
+Which one is that and why do we list it anyway?**